The SSE Gunnar Hedlund Award is a prize for the best Ph.D. thesis in the field of International Business.

 Submissions have closed

-To be eligible for the 2014-2016 SSE Gunnar Hedlund Award, the doctoral dissertation (written in English) must have been completed within the time frame of 1 July 2014 - 30 June 2016.
-Submissions are welcome at any time, but had to be sent in before August 1, 2016, in order to be considered for the 2014-2016 prize.
+To be eligible for the 2017-2018 SSE Gunnar Hedlund Award, the doctoral dissertation (written in English) must have been completed within the time frame of 1 July 2016 - 30 June 2018.
+Submissions are welcome at any time, but have to be sent in before August 1, 2018, in order to be considered for the 2017-2018 prize.
 (Submissions after that date will be considered for the next prize.)

 One full copy of the dissertation (one paper version and one digital version) and a 10-page anonymized abstract (digital version), following the format described below, must be submitted to the address below.
-The finalists will be asked to present their work at the EIBA annual conference in Vienna, December 2016.
-A stipend will be awarded to each of the 3-4 finalists to partly cover travel expenses.
+The finalists will be asked to present their work at the EIBA annual conference in December 2018.
+A stipend will be awarded to each of the 3-4 finalists to partly cover travel expenses and conference registration.

 Requirements for the abstract